jsthomas/tidy_email/README.md

 Sendgrid requires a company email and website when setting up an account.
-Using a generic email account (e.g. Protonmail, Gmail, etc.) for this purpose is likely to result in your account application getting frozen for several days while you negotiate with their Customer Service audit team.
+Using a generic email account (e.g. Protonmail, Gmail, etc.) for this purpose is likely to result in your account getting frozen for several days while you negotiate with their security/audit team.

 If you already have a domain and company email, registering with a Sendgrid account is fast.
 Sendgrid's REST API is somewhat more